TalonFloof/okameron/README.md

 # VosLang
-A Small yet Powerful Programming Language written in ANSI C
+A Stack-Based Functional Programming Language written in Lua for the Okami1041 Processor.